-Apart from Lufkin Industries, GE has also purchased Dresser Inc. and the well-support arm of John Wood Group Plc, adding them to its oil & gas portfolio.
-That increased the division’s annual revenue by 54% since 2008 to $15.2 billion in 2012.
-It’s clear that Immelt wants to take advantage of the Shale drilling boom in the period of natural gas revolution.
-American oil & gas services firms are currently growing at 35% a year.
+Apart from Lufkin Industries, GE has also purchased Dresser Inc. and the well-supported arm of John Wood Group PLC, adding them to its oil and gas portfolio.
+That increased the division’s annual revenue by 54 percent since 2008 to $15.2 billion in 2012.
+It’s clear that Immelt wants to take advantage of the shale drilling boom in the period of natural gas revolution.
+American oil and gas services firms are currently growing at 35 percent per year.

 Research firm Bernstein said that it sees Dresser-Rand and Dril-Quip as potential acquisition targets for General Electric.
 Both companies are headquartered in Houston.
 Dresser-Rand has a market value of $4.7 billion, while Dril-Quip is valued at $4.3 billion.

 Though over-diversification could prove harmful for a business, healthy diversification is a good thing.
 And General Electric is an excellent example of healthy diversification.
 GE Capital accounts for a little less than one-third of its revenues (see the pie chart below).
 But the company is breaking GE Capital into smaller pieces to offload them (e.g., consumer lending business).
 Rising demand for quality healthcare in emerging markets offers solid growth opportunity for its healthcare division.
 The company’s aviation arm is also expected to benefit from long-term demand of jet engines in emerging markets.